 Betsi Cadwaladr University Health Board, Obesity Management National Networking Forum, November 2024

-"Great to hear the thoughts of attendees across the board and share ways of addressing obesity."
+"Great to hear the thoughts of attendees across the board and share ways of addressing obesity"

 Futureheads Newcastle, Obesity Management National Networking Forum, November 2024

-With thanks to our sponsor
+With thanks to our sponsors

 Why sponsor?